mike-north/ember-octane-workshop/notes/05-first-routes.md

 ## Creating a basic link

 In single-page apps we have to be careful when creating links.
-The default browser behavior is to trigger a page load, and this is not what we want.
+The default browser behavior when recieving a click on an `<a href="..."></a>` is to trigger a full page load, and this is not what we want.

 Ember provides a tool for this called [`link-to`](https://api.emberjs.com/ember/release/classes/Ember.Templates.helpers/methods/link-to?anchor=link-to).